cathaleya/watch_brn_trx/README.md

 BALANCES:
 * ARB Sepolia: 1.9184 ARB
 * Base Sepolia: 36.0104 BASE
-* Unichain Sepolia: Failed to fetch
+* Unichain Sepolia: you must edit in watch_brn.js and use RPC UNIchain with your alchemy rpc
 * Blast Sepolia: 13.2091 BLAST

 Next update: 10 minutes